 We’re open to any product that helps store builders create successful stores.

 - Get to know what we currently offer.
 Browse the WooCommerce Marketplace and see what’s already available.
 We prefer submissions that add entirely new functionality or serve specific audiences in new ways.

 - Know the categories that are well-saturated.
 We are more likely to accept submissions in categories where we don’t have many offerings.
 These are:

 - Shipping: Inventory and fulfillment

-- Store Management: Point of Sale, Accounting, and Tax
+- Store Management: Point of Sale and Accounting

 - Consider what geographic markets you want to serve.
 The WooCommerce community is global, and developers in niche markets often create more relevant products for their local community.
 We’re specifically looking to better serve countries outside of the U.S. where WooCommerce is growing quickly: